 Reapplying to Business School

-In a recent ding analysis, I noted that the individual was a strong applicant but failed to put together a strong application.
+In a recent “ding analysis,” I noted that the individual was a strong applicant but failed to put together a strong application.
 Keep in mind that every year, there are far more well-qualified applicants for top MBA programs than there are seats in their classes.

-Soterios Rouman – Stanford GSB alum
+Leila Moro– Stanford GSB alum

 MBA Interviews